micmejia/bible-dump/NKJV/Isaiah/Isa 47.md

 But these two _things_ shall come to you In a moment, in one day: The loss of children, and widowhood.
 They shall come upon you in their fullness Because of the multitude of your sorceries, For the great abundance of your enchantments.

 ###### 10
-"For you have trusted in your wickedness; You have said, 'No one sees me'; Your wisdom and your knowledge have [^b]warped you; And you have said in your heart, 'I _am,_ and _there is_ no one else besides me.'
+"For you have trusted in your wickedness; You have said, 'No one sees me'; Your wisdom and your knowledge have warped you; And you have said in your heart, 'I _am,_ and _there is_ no one else besides me.'

 ###### 11
 Therefore evil shall come upon you; You shall not know from where it arises.
-And trouble shall fall upon you; You will not be able [^c]to put it off.
+And trouble shall fall upon you; You will not be able to put it off.
 And desolation shall come upon you suddenly, _Which_ you shall not know.

 ###### 12
 "Stand now with your enchantments And the multitude of your sorceries, In which you have labored from your youth-- Perhaps you will be able to profit, Perhaps you will prevail.

 ###### 13
-You are wearied in the multitude of your counsels; Let now the[^d] astrologers, the stargazers, _And_ [^e]the monthly prognosticators Stand up and save you From what shall come upon you.
+You are wearied in the multitude of your counsels; Let now the astrologers, the stargazers, _And_ the monthly prognosticators Stand up and save you From what shall come upon you.

 ###### 14
 Behold, they shall be as stubble, The fire shall burn them; They shall not deliver themselves From the power of the flame; _It shall_ not _be_ a coal to be warmed by, _Nor_ a fire to sit before!

 ###### 15
-Thus shall they be to you With whom you have labored, Your merchants from your youth; They shall wander each one to his [^f]quarter.
+Thus shall they be to you With whom you have labored, Your merchants from your youth; They shall wander each one to his quarter.
 No one shall save you.